o-charts/manuals/oesenc_en_US.md

 8. Once the chart has been built for your USB Key Dongle you will get an email with a link to download your chart.
 You can ignore this email.

-9. The USB Key Dongle allows to install the oeSENC charts in as many systems as you want.
-However, only in the system where the USB Key Dongle is plugged in, the license is active and will display the charts.

 ### Online Windows/Mac/Linux